Ayansaxena24/Ayansaxena24/README.md

 ##About me

 Hey!
 I am Ayan.
-I am a Fronetend Developer and love to play with React and Tailwind CSS in my free time.
+I am a Frontend Developer and love to play with React and Tailwind CSS in my free time.

 ![—Pngtree—hacker wearing hoodie and using_5424344](https://github.com/Ayansaxena24/Ayansaxena24/assets/84512148/e6d56660-a584-4af7-aa6b-f3efc10ea1e8)